Djoser: Djoser and Imhotep

-One of the most famous contemporaries of king Djoser was his vizier (tjaty), "head of the royal shipyard" and "overseer of all stone works", Imhotep.
+One of the most famous contemporaries of king Djoser was his "head of the royal shipyard" and "overseer of all stone works", Imhotep.
 Imhotep oversaw stone building projects such as the tombs of King Djoser and King Sekhemkhet.
-It is possible that Imhotep was mentioned in the also famous Papyrus Westcar, in a story called "Khufu and the magicians".
+It is possible that Imhotep was mentioned in the also famous Westcar Papyrus, in a story called "Khufu and the magicians".
 But because the papyrus is badly damaged at the beginning, Imhotep's name is lost today.
 A papyrus from the ancient Egyptian temple of Tebtunis, dating to the 2nd century AD, preserves a long story in the demotic script about Djoser and Imhotep.
-In Djoser's time, Imhotep was of such importance and fame that he was honoured by being mentioned on statues of king Djoser in his necropolis at Saqqara.
+In Djoser's time, Imhotep was of such importance and fame that he was honoured by being mentioned on statues of King Djoser in his necropolis at Saqqara.

+Medieval arab tradition

+Egyptian historian Al-Nuwayri (1279–1333) described Djoser as "a king who was a wise ruler of Egypt" and claimed that the Copts had a feast in honour of him called the "vine festival".
+Al-Nuwayri also visited the South tomb of the pyramid complex of Djoser in Saqqara, identifying it as the tomb of "Zosara" and describing a vault decorated with lapis lazuli, as well as a large court with a large granite door inscribed with 30 lines of hieroglyphs.

+Egyptologist Okasha El-Daly noted that "Demotic romances of ancient Egyptian rulers such as Djoser, Inaros and Nectanebo also became popular in the medieval Arabic sources, which show them as heroes, with their names and deeds well recognised by the writers".